Home / Clientside & SDKs

 You can pass an onError handler to the renderFields call.
 This callback will be invoked whenever an error is raised from the integration.

-Secure Inputs will not render error messages or update the UI inside of iframes when errors are encountered.
-It is up to you to introspect and handle errors accordingly.
+Secure Inputs don’t render error messages or update the UI inside iframes when errors occur.
+You must introspect and handle errors accordingly.

 Error Types